gitlabhq/omnibus-gitlab/doc/update/README.md

 ## Updating GitLab CI via omnibus-gitlab

-### Updating from GitLab CI version prior to 5.4.0 to the latest version
+### Updating from GitLab CI version prior to 5.4.0 to version 7.14

+>**Warning:**
+Omnibus GitLab 7.14 was the last version where CI was bundled in the package.
+Starting from GitLab 8.0, CI was merged into GitLab, thus it's no longer a separate application included in the Omnibus package.

 In GitLab CI 5.4.0 we changed the way GitLab CI authorizes with GitLab.